A double cancer diagnosis like Navratilova's isn't as rare as you might think - KTVZ

 “This is something that she identified based on knowledge of her body and something feeling amiss and taking action.
 Being an advocate for herself there led to identification at stage I, which is so important,” she said.
 “Early detection is key to improve outcomes.”

-Getting recommended cancer screenings is a good practice for anyone, Knudson said.
+Getting recommended cancer screenings is a good practice for anyone, Knudsen said.
 She advises talking to your doctor about the right screening plan for you.

 “It’s very important to start asking about what that screening plan looks like, because the screening plan is far beyond your age.
 It’s your age, your risk factors for cancer, your genetic history if you know it but also your family history.
 So it is the combination of those factors that allow the development of the right screen plan for every individual,” she said.

-Note: This story has been updated to correct the spelling of American Cancer Society CEO Karen Knudsen’s last name.